Join Here | Log In

 Researchers looked at the interaction with the angiotensin II gene involved in both lipogenesis (creation of triglycerides) and the creation of fat cells (adipogenesis).
 Additionally, variants of this gene are associated with high blood pressure.
 The variant they sequenced for this study was rs5186.

 In this Croatian population, those carrying the risk allele were at a higher risk for high triglycerides.
-But the researchers also found those carrying the risk allele were about twice as likely to have chosen to normally eat a Mediterranean-style diet.
+But the researchers also found that those carrying the risk allele were about twice as likely to have chosen to normally eat a Mediterranean-style diet.

-So you have a two-way interaction: a risk allele that usually causes higher triglyceride levels and a natural tendency to go with a diet that will lower triglycerides.
+So you have a two-way interaction: A risk allele that usually causes higher triglyceride levels and a natural tendency to go with a diet that will lower triglycerides.
 Balanced.
 Amazing how you can instinctively know what diet works best for you.

 Mediterranean diet: Genotype Report